-Update #1, October 24, 2017: Following the dropping of Terry Richardson by Condé Nast International, fashion labels Valentino and Bulgari have ceased their working relationships with the photographer, as well.
+Update: Following the dropping of Terry Richardson by Condé Nast International, fashion labels Valentino and Bulgari have ceased their working relationships with the photographer, as well.
 As told to The Daily Beast, both brands released official statements explaining the context of their recent projects together, plus a declaration to never work with him again.

-Per a Valentino spokesperson, "Valentino's last campaign with photographer Terry Richardson was shot in July 2017 – there are no plans on a future campaign and, of course, take these allegations against Terry Richardson seriously."
+According to a Valentino spokesperson, "Valentino's last campaign with photographer Terry Richardson was shot in July 2017 – there are no plans on a future campaign and, of course, take these allegations against Terry Richardson seriously."
 The label commissioned the photographer to lens their resort 2018 campaign.

 And per a Bulgari spokesperson, the brand insists it "has a long history of working with different photographers on various initiatives," and that "the campaign that was done with Terry Richardson was a one off, and there are no plans of working with him again."
 Additionally, a representative for Richardson told the publication that Richardson is "disappointed" by the blacklisting, and that "[Terry] is an artist who has been known for his sexually explicit work so many of his professional interactions with subjects were sexual and explicit in nature but all of the subjects of his work participated consensually.”